The History of German Christmas Markets

 Religious reformer Martin Luther played a major role in our current Christmas customs inspiring new Christmas gift giving traditions.
 Before Luther, the exchange of Christmas presents took place on the Saint Day of St. Nicholas (December 6) or St. Martin (November 11).
 The tradition of giving gifts to children on Christmas became a welcomed blessing.

 Martin Luther suggested that children receive presents from “The Christ Child”, known as Christkindl.
-Christkindl is a romantic, fairy like being, dressed in white and gold, with golden hair topped by a crown who delivers presents to children on Christmas.
+Christkindl is a romantic, fairy-like figure, dressed in white and gold, with golden hair topped by a crown who delivers presents to children on Christmas.
 Christkindl is the German equivalent of Santa Claus.

 Unique Celebrations Founded in Classic German Tradition

 Christmas markets are a delightful way to begin holiday festivities.
-The crisp, cold air fills with the fragrance of sizzling sausages, sweet pastries, spices and hot spiced gluhwein.
+The crisp, cold air fills with the smell of sizzling sausages, sweet pastries, and hot spiced gluhwein (mulled wine).
 Booths sell sweet treats, such as chocolates, cakes, pastries, cookies and candies.
-Music of Christmas fills the air, in preparation for the season.
+Christmas music fills the air.

 Towns, cities and villages across Germany celebrate unique Christkindlmarkts.
 The markets in Munich, Berlin, Rothenburg, Nuremberg, Frankfurt, Baden Baden and every other town serve different foods and sell different handcrafted wares that are specialties of the region.
 Larger cities, such as Munich, have more than one market.

 The Christmas Market concept has now spread throughout Europe and to North America.
 Christkindlmarket Chicago started in 1995 and attracts over a million people each year.
-The Vancouver Christmas Market is celebrating 5 years of tradition this year, we are thrilled to be featuring the best attributes of Germany’s top Christmas Markets.
+The Vancouver Christmas Market is celebrating 6 years of tradition this year, and we are thrilled to be sharing the traditions inspired by Germany’s renowned Christmas Markets.